makew0rld/jreg-centricide-7/README.md

 This GitHub repository contains code that generates graphs of the Jreg Centricide 7 relationships. **Best of all, it contains hyperlinks to each video.**

-*It is currently incomplete!
-Please help add to it.*
+*It is currently somewhat incomplete!
+Feel free to help add to it.*

 The code lives in [`main.gv`](./main.gv) file, it is written in the [GraphViz](https://graphviz.org/) format.
 You should get the hang of it by looking at the file contents.